CyberpunkMika/omp-notes/README.md

 Blocks (the main section of a themes file that contains all the segments that make up the final prompt)

 Segments (the individual parts of the final prompt.
-Some segments will only display under certain circumstances (for example when changing to a folder that is a local git repo))
+Some segments will only display under certain circumstances (for example when changing to a folder that is a local git repo).
+All segments are contained within the `blocks` section)

+Segments can be configured to be displayed on the left hand or right hand side to the prompt window and can be configured on multiple lines if desired.